Fred Lilliman was born in 1889 to Robert and Margaret Lilliman.

 As Fred died from his wounds on 3rd July 1916 there is a good chance he was involved in this Battle.
 Although I cannot definitely confirm this.
-He is buried in Corbie Communal Cemetery Extension details of the cemetery can be found here
+He was 27 years old and is buried in Corbie Communal Cemetery Extension details of the cemetery can be found here

 According to the Commonwealth War Graves Commission website ‘The majority of graves in the Extension are of Officers and Men who died of wounds in the Battle of the Somme 1916’.
 This would help to confirm that Fred did in all probability take part in the Battle of the Somme.